 I made $2,907 over the course of a few months months by promoting a low cost ebook on an old dating website I used to run years ago that ranked in the top 3 spots for “how to tell if a guy likes you.”

-Blogs with good content, top 3 rankings and the right product offering make money.
+Blogs with good content, top 3 rankings for transactional content and the right product offering make money.
 There are quite a few ways to get started and one of the best ways is to focus on affiliate marketing.
 Take a look at my Amazon earnings for one website for one month:

 Focus on affiliate marketing as a revenue stream